sellmerfud/optparse/README.markdown

     artifactId:  optparse_2.10, optparse_2.9.1, optparse_2.8.1
     version:     1.0

+## Sbt Configuration ##
+    libraryDependencies += "org.sellmerfud" %% "optparse" % "1.0"

+    // And if Sonatype isn't in your list of resolvers, for some reason: resolvers += "Sonatype Nexus releases" at "https://oss.sonatype.org/content/repositories/releases"

 ## Features ##
 * The switch specification and the code to handle it are written in the same place.
 * Automatically formats a help summary.